aduud21/heckerbot/README.md

-# im updating the bot host provider so please wait, 5/18/2023.

 # if you plan on watching this repo, i suggest you put Releases only

 ## As of 5/4/2023, i needed to rename the bot to MutilpleBot so i can try to verify the discord bot, Orignal name is Hecker!